Collaboration Workflow

 -

-Summarize the project goal, scope, and timing.
+Overview keeps the project goal, scope, and context in one place.

 -